Chapter 9 - Japan – The Proof

 As a matter of fact, from the 1970s onwards, pretty much every big development in the economy and financial markets happened in Japan roughly 10 years before it did so in the US and Europe as we shall see.

 By the early 1980s, the Japanese industrial juggernaut made itself felt in the US and Europe.
 Western countries began to see Japanese imports as an existential threat to key industries and pushed back.
 They forced trade concessions on the Japanese.
 They also wanted the yen to strengthen to make Japanese imports more costly for Western consumers.
-That materialized with the “Plaza Agreement” negotiated in New York in 1985.
+That materialized with the “Plaza Accord” negotiated in New York in 1985.
 The deal helped drive the yen’s appreciation from around 250 per dollar to less than 150 within one year.
 While the strengthening yen slowed down Japanese exports to the US and Europe, it increased the purchasing power of the Japanese abroad.

 Japanese money was now popping up all over the world.
 Japanese buyers were gobbling up Western companies, real estate and even art in bulk.
 The banking hierarchy epitomized the new reality: While no Japanese bank ranked among the top five in the world as measured by the size of their assets in 1982, by 1986 ALL five largest banks were Japanese.